tbnobed/stockstream/replit.md

 - **Development**: tsx for TypeScript execution

 ### Database Design
-A relational schema is used with four main entities: Sales Associates, Suppliers, Inventory Items, and Sales.
+A relational schema is used with five main entities: Sales Associates, Suppliers, Inventory Items, Sales, and Returns.
 UUIDs are used for primary keys and proper foreign key relationships are established.
+The Returns table tracks refund transactions, inventory restoration, and supports both admin and volunteer-processed returns.

 ### API Structure
 A RESTful API design is implemented with clear endpoint patterns for dashboard statistics, sales associate management, supplier management, inventory item management (including low stock alerts), and sales transaction processing.
 Endpoints feature error handling, Zod validation, and JSON responses.